sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Availability is commonly meanfully for those systems, where its functions can be delayed or denied for a short time period, without serius consequences.

 An example of a high availability (HA) system is the electric power distribution grid (Hospitals have emergency power generation systems... just in case you were worried).
+The GPS system, was designed as a zero-down-time system.

 Availability is often quantified by the merit figure of: 1-MTTR / MTTF